Lexers

 for your

 type.
-Method next_token
+The method next_token

-should return a result holding the next token given
+should return a result holding the next token

-the current parsing context.
+given the current parsing context.

-The lexer type should be defined in a file <grammar name)_lexer.rs
+The lexer type should be defined in a file <grammar_name>_lexer.rs

 where